fkyz61/LARA-NLPCC2026/README.md

 | DRGrad | 0.9550    | 0.9949    |
 | **LARA (Ours)** | **0.9563** | **0.9952** |

+> *Baselines (SNR, PLE, PCGrad, CAGrad, AdaTask) share the same
+> `MMoEBackbone` and can be reproduced by substituting the corresponding
+> gradient-coordination rule for the LARA Coordinator + Gating modules
+> in `src/lara_trainer.py`.
+The relevant references are listed in the
+> paper's bibliography; their public implementations are widely available.*

 Hyper-parameter grids and ablation switches are exposed in `configs/lara_uci.yaml`.
 Set `coordinator.use_llm: false` to obtain the *w/o LLM Semantic* row of Table 3; set `coordinator.use_user_context: false`